luky1971/g_tessla/README.md

 ### Copyright
 (c) 2016 Ahnaf Siddiqui and Sameer Varma

-g_tessellate_area's implementation of Delaunay triangulation is based on the algorithms presented by
+g_tessla's implementation of Delaunay triangulation is based on the algorithms presented by

 Lee, D.T. and Schachter, B.J.
 Two algorithms for constructing a Delaunay triangulation.
 International Journal of Computer & Information Sciences 1980;9(3):219-242.